 Students will become more informed and discerning consumers and producers of media.
 We will analyze and produce media as electronic delivery systems for visual and aural signs.
 This course will address media issues such as content and form, and analysis and production within social, economic, and political contexts.
 Criticism and production exercises will play a prominent role in this course.
-Offered in Fall.
+Fall, even years only.